Performing Rights (PRS) FAQs

 How do I pay royalties through Making Music?

 Royalties are collected at the end of each year as part of your membership renewal.
-They are calculated from a fixed tariff and according to the audience size.
+They are calculated from a fixed tariff and according to the audience size (for free-to-attend events) or gross ticket income (for ticketed events).
 You also need to submit programmes details via our online submission form or send a copy of the programme for each concert with the audience number written on.
 Find out more in our full guidance.

 How are royalty fees calculated when paying through Making Music?

-They are calculated on audience size.
-A bigger audience means a higher the fee.
+They are calculated on audience size (for free-to-attend events) or gross ticket income (for ticketed events).
 We use tariff LC to calculate our fees – you can view the current rates here.

 We are performing without a fixed audience (e.g. in shopping centre) – how do we calculate fees?